qErAzEd/Shironium/README.md

-This is shyronium the app that helps to moderate the minecraft bedrock nodebuff ru segment comunitty
+An Clicker app for minecraft bedrock specifically